m1sta/invert/readme.md

  1. If an edge between nodes A and B has properties it should be modelled an intermediary node between A and B.

- 2. Apply traversals against the graph by defining actions with the signature: (path, queue,sharedData, firstVisit)
+ 2. Apply traversals against the graph by defining actions with the signature: (path, queue,sharedData, firstVisit).
+You'll find the current node at path[0].

+ 3. See routes.coffee for an example.